Milan7843/Raytracer/README.md

 # Raytracer
-Raytracer made in c++ / OpenGL
+Raytracer made in C++, using [OpenGL](https://www.opengl.org/), [GLFW](https://www.glfw.org/), [Glad](https://glad.dav1d.de/), [assimp](https://github.com/assimp/assimp)

-# How it works
+# How to run
-Currently, the raytracer fires rays from the camera, checking where they intersect with objects.
-From there, the ray is either reflected or stopped.
-From there, lighting is calculated.
+Simply clone the repository and run `Raytracer.exe` from inside the `Build` folder.

 # Plans
-The new and improved lighting system will introduce area lights using emmissive materials, more realistic point lights, and indirect lighting.
-These systems are still a work in progress.
+To see the current plans for the future of this project, please see the issues.
+However, more issues will likely be added later.